Sound like you?

 Then I found a handmade dress in a thrift store that seemed to be made for me and it sparked my desire to make my own clothes.
 So I bought a sewing pattern, sewed it up.
 And hated the fit.

-Then, I decided to trace the dress I had found in that thrift store, the magical one that sparked my desires, and make another dress from that.
-It was a knit dress and I used a quilting cotton ;). (if you know a thing or two about fabrics, then you know this wasn’t a wise choice)
+Ever the intrepid maker, I decided to trace the dress I had found in that thrift store, the magical one that sparked my desires, and make another dress from that.
+It was a knit dress and I used a quilting cotton ;). (if you know a thing or two about fabrics, then you know how this story goes…)

 Still I loved it.